 Reading some chosen poems from Humanoid or Human?

 Both STAR and Humanoid or Human? are available at Amazon on paperback and Kindle.
-Andreea’s film, Julia 17, is available on Amazon Prime.
+Andreea’s 2017 feature film, Julia 17, is available on Amazon Prime.